Dragon8029/100-days-of-code/Attempt5.md

 *Apr 6, 2019*

 Worked on my project for a while.
 Having trouble getting the css file to connect inside my header.ejs file.
 Frustrated right now, I will come back to it after a break.

+---

+## D44:
+*Apr 7, 2019*

+Came back to my project refreshed this morning.
+Read some more about how to connect ejs files and got my directory path sorted out.
+Was able to start styling the tables.

+---